n4bb12/verdaccio-github-oauth-ui/README.md

 The following groups are added during login and can be used to configure package permissions:

 - `$authenticated`
+- `github/owner/GITHUB_ORG` for every GitHub org the user is a member of
+- `github/owner/GITHUB_ORG/team/GITHUB_TEAM` for every GitHub team the user is a member of
+- `github/owner/GITHUB_ORG/repo/GITHUB_REPO` for every GitHub repository the user has access to

+These groups are deprecated but still work:

 - `github/GITHUB_ORG` for every GitHub org the user is a member of
-- `github/GITHUB_ORG/team/GITHUB_TEAM` for every GitHub team the user is a member of
+- `github/GITHUB_ORG/GITHUB_TEAM` for every GitHub team the user is a member of
-- `github/GITHUB_ORG/repo/GITHUB_REPO` for every GitHub repository the user has access to

 You can use these groups as shown below: